ibm-cloud-docs/openshift/openshift_cluster_access.md

 1. [Install the required CLI tools](/docs/openshift?topic=openshift-openshift-cli), including the {{site.data.keyword.cloud_notm}} CLI, {{site.data.keyword.containershort_notm}} plug-in alias for OpenShift (`ibmcloud oc`), and OpenShift CLI (`oc`).
 2. [Create your OpenShift cluster](/docs/openshift?topic=openshift-clusters).
 3. If your network is protected by a company firewall, [allow access](/docs/openshift?topic=openshift-firewall) to the {{site.data.keyword.cloud_notm}} and Red Hat OpenShift on IBM Cloud API endpoints and ports.
-For private service endpoint-only clusters, you cannot test the connection to your cluster until you expose the private service endpoint of the master to the cluster by using a [private NLB](#access_private_se).
 4. Check that your cluster is in a healthy state by running `ibmcloud oc cluster get -c <cluster_name_or_ID>`.
 If your cluster is not in a healthy state, review the [Debugging clusters](/docs/openshift?topic=openshift-cs_troubleshoot) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/openshift?topic=openshift-firewall).
 5. In the output of the cluster details from the previous step, check the **Public** or **Private Service Endpoint** URL of the cluster.
     *  **Public Service Endpoint URL**: Continue with [Accessing OpenShift clusters through the public service endpoint](#access_public_se).